Huzarensalade/BiemelBot/README.md

 2.  merge main branche into the current branche.
 3. Follow the same steps as creating a new module from here.
 Start coding, commit and push, and when you are done create a new pull request.

-# Code Standards

-1.  when creating modules with multiple commands, group them under a syntax like /pr-add and /pr-stats

 # Code Examples

 ```js